Compare

 Some of the drawbacks of using Epos Now include:

-• Epos Now was originally designed for retail, so its restaurant-specific features are still fairly basic and the system lacks valuable in-house add-on solutions like loyalty and reservations
+Epos Now was originally designed for retail, so its restaurant-specific features are still fairly basic and the system lacks many valuable in-house add-on solutions, like loyalty and reservations.

-• Epos Now is a strictly cloud-based POS system that requires a stable Internet connection to operate, so if your WiFi connection is interrupted or lost, Epos Now’s terminals will be unable to talk to one another and you will instantly lose essential functions.
+Epos Now is a strictly cloud-based POS system that requires a stable Internet connection to operate, so if your internet connection is interrupted or lost, Epos Now’s terminals will be unable to talk to one another and you will instantly lose essential functions.

 Payments

-However, it’s important to note if you choose to use a payment processor that’s not integrated with Epos Now, you’ll have to carry out all credit card transactions separately and enter the amounts from each transaction manually into the POS system.
+It’s also important to note that if you choose to use a payment processor that’s not integrated with Epos Now, you’ll have to carry out all credit card transactions separately and enter the amounts from each transaction manually into the POS system.
 For any restaurant that processes a high volume of transactions, this is a major consideration because manually entering each transaction is not only time consuming, but also carries the risk of costly data entry errors.

 Pricing